7 Things: Background

 "7 Things" is also under the legal title of "Seven Things I Hate About You", as registered by Broadcast Music Incorporated (BMI).
 Like most of the songs on Breakout, Cyrus conceived "7 Things" while traveling on the Best of Both Worlds Tour from October 2007 to January 2008.

 Cyrus says "7 Things" was inspired by an ex-boyfriend.
 In an interview with Ryan Seacrest, Cyrus said that she was "going through [...] nine-hundred different emotions while trying to write the song" and that her use of the word "hate" demonstrated how furious she was.
 When Seacrest asked if she was worried the song's subject would hear it and be upset, Cyrus responded that while she was slightly worried, "I want him to be upset.
 That was my point."
-She showed her draft to co-songwriters and producers Tim James and Antonia Armato, who suggested adding it to Breakout.
+She showed her draft to co-songwriters and producers Tim James and Antonina Armato, who suggested adding it to Breakout.
 Originally, "7 Things" was more "soft and nice" but Cyrus says she "went nuts" during the recording process and gave the song a harder sound.
 Cyrus had initially chosen "Fly on the Wall" as the lead single from Breakout, but replaced it with "7 Things" because she felt it was a "better introduction" to the album.